Randomcoder6407/A-writeup-of-sorts-greycattheflag/Cats At The Beach/README.md

 Hello!

-This is Team Banannana's writeup (we are all sec 3's with this being our first ctf/writeup so please dont grill us too hard or zenneth will cry)
+This is Team ```Banannanna's``` writeup (we are all sec 3's with this being our first ctf/writeup so please dont grill us too hard or zenneth will cry)

 ---